donejs/donejs/docs/guide.md

 buildPromise.then(stealCordova.build).then(stealCordova.ios.emulate);
 ```

 Which will launch the iOS emulator.
+Substitute `android` for the Android emulator.

 #### AJAX

-When not running in a traditional browser environment you'll need to make your AJAX requests
+When not running in a traditional browser environment AJAX requests need to be made
 to an external URL.
 The module `steal-platform` aids in detecting environments like Cordova
-so you can include special behavior.
+so special behavior can be added.
 Install the module:

 ```
 npm install steal-platform --save